This page will show that alcohol abuse can be reduced.

 Many people believe a dangerous myth.
 It’s that a beer has less alcohol than a shot of whiskey or other distilled spirits.
 And also that a glass of dinner wine has less alcohol than the shot of spirits.

 But standard drinks of beer, wine, and spirits all have the same amount of pure alcohol.
 It’s 0.6 or six-tenths ounce.
 This is alcohol equivalence.
 A standard drink is any go there.

 - 12-ounce can or bottle of regular beer

 - 5-ounce glass of dinner wine

-- One shot (one and one-half ounces) of 80 proof spirits such as vodka, tequila, rum, etc.
+- One shot (one and one-half ounces) spirits such as vodka, tequila, rum, etc.

-Policies should not focus on the substance of alcohol but on how it is perceived and consumed.
+Policies should not focus on alcohol itself.
+But on how it is perceived and consumed.
 Of course, policies that fail to recognize alcohol equivalence tend to mislead people.
 And they contribute to the myth.

 People in Europe and North America commonly believe that intoxication causes disinhibition.
 And throughout those areas it sometimes leads to “disinhibited” behavior.
 Intoxication provides a convenient “time out.”
 During that time people can do things they ordinarily wouldn’t be free to do. ‘”That was not I, but the alcohol.”
 The desire for such an excuse may actually motivate intoxication.
 4